-Zoom Fatigue: Why Video Chat Is Exhausting You Right Now, and What to Do About It
+Zoom Burnout: Why Video Chat Is Exhausting You Right Now, and What to Do About It

 Conducting your work and social life via video chat is more draining than it sounds.

-What is Zoom fatigue, and why we're all feeling it
+What is Zoom burnout, and why we're all feeling it

 One reason video chatting can be more tiring is because we have to work harder to interpret non-verbal communication.
 “When we interact with people face to face, we're not only listening to their voices and looking at their faces—we're picking up on social cues, like hand movements, body movements, and even a person's energy,” Brian Wind, PhD, co-chair of the American Psychological Association and adjunct professor in Vanderbilt University’s psychology department, tells Health.